Skip to Main Content

 International Credits

-Art directors with experience on major international and domestic productions, understanding both Hollywood workflows and the meticulous standards of Japanese studio productions at Toho and Toei.
-They bridge cultural expectations seamlessly.
+Our art directors have worked on major global and home-grown shoots.
+They know both Hollywood workflows and the careful standards of Japanese studio shoots at Toho and Toei, so they bridge cultural expectations with ease.

 03.